 There are various day excursions further afield, arranged by the hotel such as a visit to the Atlas Mountains or coastal Essaouira.
 Music lovers may have heard of the Festival d'Essaouira which hosts four days and nights of African gnawa music, world music and jazz.
 For the more energetic, subject to snowfall, skiing can be enjoyed in the small resort of Oukaimeden in the Atlas range.

-The bedrooms are authentically Moroccan with generous, comfortable beds, cool sheets, hand-woven covers and cushions, large bathrooms and a traditional seated area, which can double as extra sleeping-space.
+The bedrooms are authentically Moroccan with generous, comfortable beds, cool sheets, hand-woven covers and cushions, large en-suite bathrooms and a traditional seated area.
 Many of the bedrooms have fireplaces and private terraces.

 I started yoga this year and fell in love with it so much so I have done two yoga retreats.
 Yoga on a Shoestring surpassed all my expectations not only with the beautiful Tigmi hotel but for the excellent yoga.
 I would definitely recommend Yoga on a Shoestring.Liz